ralphyz/browsermaster2/README.md

 ## Browser Master 2.1
 Browser Master 2.1 registers as your default browser and forwards web requests to your preferred browser.
 It works with Firefox, Chrome, Opera, Safari, Internet Explorer, and Edge.
+It was specifically written to work with Windows 10

 ![](https://github.com/ralphyz/browsermaster2/raw/master/images/browser_master_2.1.gif)